Code-Institute-Submissions/aliclarke206-datingdogs_OctResub/README.md

 Manual testing was carried out to ensure the site carries out the intentions of the user stories.

 ##### Nav bar
 * Displays navigation elements according to user.
-If session isn’t a user it won’t display profile, add hike or logout element.
+If session isn’t a user it won’t display profile, add dog or logout element.
 The appropriate login or register elements appear.
 * Responsive to drop down menu on smaller screens.

 ##### Footer